Cooperative Retriever and Ranker in Deep Recommenders: Experiments

 \section{Experiments}

-Experiments are conducted to verify the effectiveness of the proposed CoRR, by answering the following questions: \begin{itemize} \item[\textbf{RQ1:}] Does CoRR outperforms state-of-the-art models including both retrievers and rankers? \item[\textbf{RQ2:}] Could our sampling method retrieve negative samples with high quality compared with trivial top-k based methods? \item[\textbf{RQ3:}] Is the distillation loss on sampled items more helpful compared with that on random items or retrieved top-k items? \end{itemize} Since the proposed framework (CoRR) is model-agnostic, it is infeasible to evaluate it with all potential retrievers and rankers.
-By observing the representativeness and importance of sequential recommendation in recommender systems, we only evaluate it in sequential recommendation tasks in this paper.
+Experiments are conducted to verify the effectiveness of the proposed CoRR, by answering the following questions: \begin{itemize} \item[\textbf{RQ1:}] Does CoRR outperforms conventional DRS and the existing joint training methods? \item[\textbf{RQ2:}] Could the adaptive sampler generate higher-quality negative items than the exact top-k sampling to help training? \item[\textbf{RQ3:}] Does the ranking-order preserving distillation loss improve the retriever? \end{itemize} Since CoRR is model-agnostic, to demonstrate the effectiveness of CoRR, we apply the framework for both general recommendation and sequential recommendation in this paper.